 Even if the direct recording for the Youtuber is an enormous workload relief, everyone knows: "But despite all the advantages, an online conference can never completely replace the fun you have when you can sit at a table with six of your friends, together before prepared a few snacks and chatted, and then plunged into the adventure together.”
 In certain parts of the game, too, there is a lack of direct feedback, such as being able to high-five when something is particularly successful, or simply using the snacks on the table to be able to recreate the corresponding situation in the P&P.

 So you can go online, but it's not the best solution, at least for the Prepare-to-Dice squad: "Nevertheless, we all probably agree that we're looking forward to sometime all seven sitting in one room for the first time and and-Paper to play.”
 Especially since at a real meeting you have to deal with the fact that someone forgot their dice.
 In an online conference, on the other hand, the technology of the group often drew a line through the character sheet.
 "From cameras that don't work, to missing sound recordings, to the internet failing, we already had everything with us."

 Worlds are mutually dependent, especially in the case of pen-and-paper this has been seen again and again in the past decades: role-playing games appear in movies (ET) or become a film themselves (Dungeons & Dragons); Pen-and-paper has become the template for countless video games, and now those based on P&P video games are the drive for digital gamers to seek entertainment in the analogue segment.

-Now every hero starts out small at some point.
-You shouldn't let yourself be deterred by possibly complex sets of rules, excessive game sessions or character planning.
-With pen-and-paper, too, you learn step by step.
-The guys from “Prepare to Dice” give beginners five tips:
+Now every hero starts small at some point.
+Don't be put off by potentially complex sets of rules, excessive game sessions or character planning.
+Even with pen and paper you learn step by step.
+The guys from "Prepare to Dice" give beginners five tips: